General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Covariance properties and reduced Lagrangian densities

 \subsection{Material covariance and the spacetime Lagrangian density}

 In this section we state the definition of material covariance for a Lagrangian density of the type \eqref{Lagrangian_K}.
 We show that when a Lagrangian density is materially covariant, it has an associated spacetime (or Eulerian) Lagrangian density.
 As opposed to spacetime covariance, material covariance is related to the properties of the material, such as isotropy.
-However, material covariance can also be achieved in the anisotropic case by suitably extending the collection of material tensor fields of the theory, see Remark \ref{MT_aniso}.
+However, material covariance can also be achieved in the anisotropic case by suitably extending the collection of material tensor fields of the theory, to include structural (or anisotropic) tensors, see Remark \ref{MT_aniso}.

 We say that the Lagrangian density \eqref{Lagrangian_K} is \textit{materially covariant} if it satisfies

 for all $\varphi \in \operatorname{Diff}( \mathcal{D} )$ and for all $ \Phi $, $W$, $K$, $ \gamma $.
 While the material covariance is stated in \eqref{equivariance_general} in terms of the world-tube and tensor fields, it is really a property of the Lagrangian density as a bundle map \eqref{Lagrangian_K}, as a direct check in local coordinates shows.